Joan Aiken’s childhood home

-We have just been saying goodbye to an old family home, where my Grandparents used to live, and where my mother Joan Aiken spent most of her childhood before she went away to school at the age of twelve.
-During her lifetime she had the good fortune to be able to go back there whenever she was in the country.
-Now, thanks to her writing, as in this piece from 1980, I can go there whenever I choose.
+We have just been saying goodbye to our old family home, which had belonged to my Grandparents since the 1920’s, the village house where my mother Joan Aiken spent most of her childhood before she went away to boarding-school at the age of twelve.
+During her lifetime she had the good fortune to be able to go back there often and visit her family, as she still lived nearby.
+Now, thanks to her writing, as in this piece from 1980 where she describes her happy memories of the house and village, even though the family are all gone now, and we have had to say goodbye to the house, I can still go there whenever I wish.

 “When I was a child, I was lucky enough to live in a very beautiful place in Sussex, England.
 Our cottage, which was quite small, perched on top of a steep bank behind a gnarled laurel tree, and a quince tree which was covered with pink blossom in spring and quinces in fall.
 Once a woman came to the front door and wanted to buy the quince tree.
 Imagine wanting to buy somebody’s quince tree!
 I wrote a story about her.
 Across the narrow, deep lane was a farm, with an orchard, pigs, cows, poultry, and two huge horses called Prince and Blossom.
 Our cottage was called Farrs, after someone who had lived in it during its three hundred years.
 In its big garden were plenty of climbing-trees — a willow, a walnut. apple, plum and cherry trees, a tall copper-beech.